denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 > `Number.MIN_VALUE` is `5e-324`, i.e. the smallest positive number that can be represented within float precision, i.e. that's as close as you can get to zero.
-It defines the best resolution floats give you.
+It defines the best resolution that floats can give you.
 >
-> Now the overall smallest value is `Number.NEGATIVE_INFINITY` although that's not really numeric in the strict sense.
+> Now the overall smallest value is `Number.NEGATIVE_INFINITY` although it's not really numeric in a strict sense.
 >
 > &mdash; [“Why is `0` less than `Number.MIN_VALUE` in JavaScript?”](https://stackoverflow.com/questions/26614728/why-is-0-less-than-number-min-value-in-javascript) at StackOverflow